Skip to main content

 • Exposure values are lowercase; ports in valid range or supplied via a variable.

-• Public HTTP goes through fibe.gg/expose, never Compose ports:.
+• Public HTTP goes through fibe.gg/port, never Compose ports:.

 • Custom subdomain only when the default isn't right.